Masaji Taira: Training Philosophy

 The main focus of Taira's training is the application of Goju Ryu Kata techniques to self-defence, as bunkai.
 Unlike many other teachers he does not cherry pick techniques from the kata.
 He believes that the Kata were designed as complete fighting systems, with logical transitions from one technique to another as a complete and complex defensive flow.

 It is important not to mistake his complete kata bunkai to mean that the entire kata needs to be performed.
 Any single technique can be used to finish a fight.
 The kata works as a template to prepare the student with entry and exit points for defensive and counter moves.
-With a complete knowledge of the system a practitioner should be able to response to almost any attack and have a start and end point from that attack.
+With a complete knowledge of the system a practitioner should be able to respond to almost any attack and have a start and end point from that attack.

-One of Taira's motivation in spreading his teaching world wide is to give him access to more partners of differing size and skill levels, to better test his techniques.
+One of Taira's motivations in spreading his teaching world wide is to give him access to more partners of differing size and skill levels, to better test his techniques.